 It’s easy to sign up for a ride-sharing service like Lyft or Uber, but many people don’t take the time to properly protect themselves and their finances.
 If you are considering becoming a driver for a ride-sharing service, there are three key things you should consider before getting involved.

 One of the biggest advantages of ride-sharing services is the positive impact that they have on the environment.
 Everyone knows that the more cars on the road, the more emissions are released into the atmosphere, which contributes to global warming.
-By sharing rides, less cars are on the road, which means less emissions are being released.
+By sharing rides, fewer cars are on the road, which means fewer emissions are being released.
 It’s a win-win for everyone.